italohdc/italohdc.github.io/_posts/2017-09-24-multitouch-gestures-ubuntu-fusuma.md

 ---
 layout: post
-title:  "Setting up Touchpad Gestures in your Ubuntu Laptop"
+title:  "How to Setup Touchpad Gestures in your Ubuntu Laptop"
 date:   2017-09-24 22:30:00 +0000
 lang:   en
 thumbnail: macbook_pro-trackpad.jpg